-- 1. Tuition expenses at any age, if tuition can be separated from after-school care; once a dependent enters kindergarten, tuition expenses must be separated from childcare and after-school care. - 2.
-Overnight camp expenses and any camp expenses arising from services or activities other than normal day care services. - 3.
-Food expenses (unless inseparable from care expenses). - 4.
-Incidental expenses (such as extra charges for supplies, special events, or activities, unless these expenses are inseparable from care expenses). - 5.
+- 1. Any expenses incurred for payments to any individual who is a dependent of you or your spouse as described in Code Section 151(e), or who is your son, stepson, daughter, or stepdaughter under the age of 19 at the end of the calendar year in which the expense is paid or incurred; or - 2.
+Tuition expenses at any age, if tuition can be separated from after-school care; once a dependent enters kindergarten, tuition expenses must be separated from childcare and after-school care. - 3.
+Overnight camp expenses and any camp expenses arising from services or activities other than normal day care services. - 4.
+Food expenses (unless inseparable from care expenses). - 5.
+Incidental expenses (such as extra charges for supplies, special events, or activities, unless these expenses are inseparable from care expenses). - 6.
 Dependent Care while you and/or your spouse are on leave of absence.